ztjhz/t5-jax/README.md

 - $a_i$ is the inputs
 - $\bar{a_i}$ is the scaled values of the inputs
 - $RMS(a)$ is the root mean square $a$.

+### 7. T5 employs a final layer norm on the output of the encoder and decoder

+In the original transformer model proposed by Vaswani et al., 2017, there is no final layer normalization on the outputs of the encoder and decoder.
+The outputs of these components are fed directly into subsequent operations.

+In the T5 model, there is a final layer normalization step after the output from both the encoder and decoder.

+### 8. T5 uses tied word embeddings

+T5 uses `tied word embeddings`, which is layered upon the output of the final decoder.
+This differs from the conventional Transformer architecture, which uses a linear layer for the language model head (`lm_head`).

+However, for T5 during training, the `lm_head` is the transpose of the word embedding.
+This reduces the number of trainable parameters in the model by sharing the same embeddings for the input and output layers.
+This not only decreases the computational load, but also helps in regularizing the model, leading to an improved generalization ability and potentially better performance on unseen data.

+> The output of the final decoder block is fed into a dense layer with a softmax output, whose weights are shared with the input embedding matrix.